 Ms. Frost is currently a Sexual Assault Expert Cadre of Experts for End Violence Against Women International and a grant writer for more than $4 million in grant monies and programs to develop these areas of recognition, investigation, and response.
 She is also a Masters staff member for the Training Institute of Strangulation Prevention, works with the Communications Committee for the Association of Threat Assessment Professionals, and is Chief Financial Officer for the non-profit Kids Court, which addresses trauma concerns of children who are involved in the court system.

-Ms. Frost evaluates and reviews policies and procedures related to Law Enforcement Response to Abuse Cases.
+Ms. Frost evaluates and reviews Law Enforcement Policies and Procedures having worked in personnel and policy cases with Internal Affairs and as a program and policy developer.
+Her expertise has been used in high-profile cases involving law enforcement procedures.
 She specializes in case preparation for Intimate Partner Violence Issues in Family, Civil, and Criminal court, including how domestic violence may affect children and law enforcement responses and investigation practices into abuse and threat cases.
 She is the Abuse and Law Enforcement Investigations Specialist hired by attorneys across the nation.

 Expert witness services in the areas of law enforcement response to: